-$$A + H(t{EQ}) \times B. \tag{1}$$
+$$A + H(t{EO}) \mathbf{x} B \tag{1}$$

 Misfits between observation and model are interpreted as reflecting atmospheric artifacts.
-Using the forward model $\mathbf{d} = \mathbf{Gm}$, in which \mathbf{d} is the data column vector, \mathbf{m} is the column vector of model parameters, and \mathbf{G} is the design matrix containing ones and zeros, corresponding to the discretization of equation (1), the weighted least-squares problem is solved as
+Using the forward model d=Gm, where d is the data column vector, m is the column vector of model parameters and G is the design matrix containing ones and zeros, corresponding to the discretization of Equation (1), the weighted least-squares problem is solved as:

-$$\hat{m} = (\mathbf{G}^t \mathbf{W} \mathbf{G})^{-1} \mathbf{G}^t \mathbf{W} d. \tag{2}$$
+$$m' = (\mathbf{G}^t \mathbf{W} \mathbf{G})^{-1} \mathbf{G}^t \mathbf{W} \mathbf{d}$$ (2)

 Weights in W are determined by assessing the level of noise in the maps of incremental deformation from each time interval.
-This is achieved by computing empirical semivariograms clipped to a maximum distance x of 75 km (after masking out the deformation area), and fitted with an exponential model with expression $S^2 [1 - \exp(-x/r)] + n$.
-We use the asymptotic semivariance in the exponential model S_i^2 to quantify the uncertainty associated with each time step interferogram i.
-These values are then used to fill a weight matrix $\mathbf{W} = \operatorname{diag}(1/S_i^2)$ used to solve the pixelwise weighted least-squares problem.
+This is achieved by computing empirical semi-variograms clipped to a maximum distance x of 75 km (after masking out the deformation area), and fitted with an exponential model with expression $S^2[1-exp(-x/r)] + n$ .
+We use the asymptotic semi-variance in the exponential model $S_i^2$ to quantify the uncertainty associated with each time step interferogram i.
+These values are then used to fill a weight matrix $W=diag(1/S_i^2)$ used to solve the pixelwise weighted least-squares problem.

-Finally, the time-series interferograms are geocoded and subsampled based on model resolution (Lohman and Simons, 2005), with a minimum spacing of 2 km between data points in the near field (i.e., approximately within 15 km of fault trace, see Fig. 4c).
+Finally, the time-series interferograms are geocoded and subsampled based on model resolution (Lohman and Simons, 2005), with a minimum spacing of 2km between data points in the near field (i.e. approximately within 15km of fault trace, see Fig. 4c).

-We find that the earthquake is responsible for two areas of significant LoS motion, taking the form of two distinct lobes characteristic of a blind strike-slip fault (Fig. 4a).
+We find that the earthquake is responsible for two areas of significant line-of-sight motion, taking the form of two distinct lobes characteristic of a blind strike-slip fault (Fig. 4a).
 The location of the fringes, to the west of the epicenter, is consistent with this displacement being induced by a combination of east-west and vertical motion.
-Peak-to-peak amplitude of LoS displacement reaches 3 cm over a distance of 10 km.
+Peak-to-peak amplitude of line-of-sight displacement reaches 3cm over a distance of 10km.
 The shape and magnitude of this fringe pattern provide strong constraints on the location and depth of the rupture area.
-Other features visible in the coseismic interferogram (Figs. 3 and 4) likely reflect residual atmospheric artifacts with maximum amplitude of ~1.5 cm.
+Other features visible in the coseismic interferogram (Fig. 3 and 4) likely reflect residual atmospheric artifacts with maximum amplitude of ~1.5cm.